motech/motech/docs/source/packaging/deb.rst

 where FILE_NAME is name of package with .deb extension you want to install

-- from folder explorer by mouse double click on .deb file you want to install, then in the Ubuntu Software Centre window click on the "install" button
+- from folder explorer by mouse double click on .deb file you want to install, then in the Ubuntu Software Center window click on the "install" button

 .. image:: deb-install.png
     :scale: 50%